 If the vajra nadi is stimulated with sexual activity before the experience of true love, then the sexual energy in the vajra nadi will be activated, carrying sexual energy to the lower centers in the brain.
-This will play out just as we predicted.
-The experience will abound with passion and sex, gluing the illusion of love and sex together, and leaving both parties longing for more.
+This will play out just as we predicted: The experience will abound with passion and sex, giving the illusion of love, and leaving both parties longing for more.

 Soon, this experience falls short of any sense of true contentment and we start looking for love in all the wrong places.
-With this lack of contentment, the relationship and the search for true love become fraught with disappointment.
+The relationship and the search for true love become fraught with disappointment.

 Healing Through Non-Sexual Love

-This process cannot happen without engaging in a non-sexual experience of true love.
+In the Ayurvedic tradition, the process of healing and feeling emotionally balanced and regulated cannot happen without engaging in a non-sexual experience of true love.

-I recently spoke with a patient who attended a cuddling group where folks are guided to cuddle in a non-sexual way.
-The leader provides strict guidelines that the group must follow, keeping the energy of the group clean, caring and non-sexual.
-The result for this woman was that she was able to experience touch without having all the sexual alarms go off.
+I recently spoke with a patient who attended a cuddling group, where folks are guided to cuddle in a non-sexual way.
+The leader provides strict guidelines for the group to follow, so that the energy is clean, caring, and non-sexual.
+This patient was able to experience touch without having all the sexual alarm bells go off.